JPeer264/node-rename-css-selectors/docs/api/processAuto.md

-# process
+# rcs.process.auto

-**process(src[, options][, callback])**
+**rcs.process.auto(src[, options][, callback])**

-> **Important!** processCss should run first, otherwise there are no minified selectors

 > *Note:* JavaScript, HTML and CSS files are detected automatically.
-If you want to make sure that JavaScript files or others are detected correctly.
-You can use `processJs` for JavaScript files manually to ensure a correct renaming within files.
+If you want to make sure that JavaScript files or others are detected correctly, you can use `process.js` for JavaScript files or `process.html` for HTML files manually to ensure a correct renaming within files.

-Not supported files matches all strings `" "` or `' '` and replaces all matching words which are the same as the stored CSS selectors.
+Not supported files are renamed by [`replace.any`](replaceAny.md).

-Sync: `processSync`
+Sync: `process.autoSync`

 Parameters:
 - src `<String | Array>`